ShruthiSuresh22/Cricket-Board-Management-System/1_Requirements/1_Requirements.md

  * This project is a cricket Game score board Management, created using C language, designed and employed for a simple console application.
  * There are many features such as create,search,modify,delete the Player's record.
  * The main feature of this project is to know the usage of file handeling and structure concept.

+## Research
+In this quiz game, the questions are handpicked from various domains.
+The user's knowledge and expertise is tested and challenged in the areas of science, mathematics, sports and many other miscellaneous fields.

 ## Features: